 In a situation like this, Dr. Sarah Frye might be able to repair the tooth with a standard dental filling.
-However, if a significant amount of tooth enamel was damaged or lost, she might recommend a total dental crown restoration.
+However, if a significant amount of tooth enamel was damaged or lost, they might recommend a total dental crown restoration.

 The process starts with Dr. Sarah Frye using a drill to remove the tooth enamel layer.
 This leaves behind a post-like abutment of dentin that houses the pulp and root of the tooth.
 A detailed impression will be made of the area.
 This will be sent to a professional dental lab where your final crown will be made.
 Then a temporary crown made of hard plastic will be secured over the abutment to protect it.